-The second virial coefficient (A2) is a measure of macromolecular self-association, and is one of the few parameters that can be used to predict the crystallization properties of a sample.
-ASTRA allows you to measure this important characteristic.
+The second virial coefficient (A2) is a measure of macromolecular self-interaction and solute-solvent interactions, and is one of the few parameters that can be used to predict the crystallization properties of a protein.
 Learn more…

 dn/dc and UV extinction coefficient determination

 While dn/dc and UV extinction coefficients are documented for many existing compounds, they must be experimentally determined for novel samples.
 ASTRA provides analysis features to measure these critical sample characteristics.
 Learn more…